exlskills/course-sql-introduction/00_SQL/04_Intermediate SQL/00_Querying/index.md

 We can do different types of querying to figure these out!

+#### Selecting Data
+When we query this isn't actually changing the database.
+You're just choosing what and how to look at the data.

 #### Functions

 Very similar to using excel, in SQL we can use functions to help us understand our data.